joemcadams/restaurant-advisor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You'll need to have a version of [Node](https://nodejs.org/en/) >= 6.0 to run the project locally.

+The project also uses Mongo for the database language.
+You can install it [here](https://docs.mongodb.com/manual/https://docs.mongodb.com/manual/installation/#tutorial-installation/install-on-linux/)

 ## Installation

 To get started, you'll only need to run a couple of commands.